 ---------------------

-- The visibility table - The pre-populated visibility table helps speed up landscape drawing
+- Ray-casting for the tile visibility table - The pre-populated tile visibility table that helps speed up landscape drawing

-- Calculating angles for the landscape view - The trigonometry that converts the landscape into a landscape view
+- Calculating quadrants for the landscape view - How the drawing routines take a different perspective of the landscape view

 - Drawing the landscape view - Drawing a partial view of the landscape from back to front